danwing/cidfi/draft-wing-cidfi.md

 ~~~~~
 {: #design-approaches artwork-align="center" title="Candidate Design Approaches"}

-The draft is a generic framework that would function in any network deployment.
+The document is a generic framework that would function in any network deployment.
 This framework can be leveraged by any transport protocol (see {{extending}}).
-To illustrate the framework's applicability this draft focuses on QUIC transport and application protocols using DTLS.
+To illustrate the framework's applicability this document focuses on QUIC transport and application protocols using DTLS.

 # Overview